 As we’ve quickly mentioned above, kelp is an extremely nutritious and rich source of vitamins and minerals.
 In short, you should absolutely add kelp to your dog’s daily diet, and even to yours!

-Since kelp contains very high levels of iodine, a trace element, it facilitates the synthesis of the thyroid hormones, who will themselves help to keep your dog’s cells and metabolic rate healthy.
+Since kelp contains very high levels of iodine, a trace element, it facilitates the synthesis of the thyroid hormones, who will themselves help to keep your dog’s cells and the metabolic rate healthy.
 The iodine found in kelp and other seawater plants also help at building a solid and healthy glandular system overall, including the pituitary and adrenal glands.

 Kelp doesn’t limit its greatness to iodine.
 It is also a major source of potassium, iron, calcium, magnesium, and over 50 minerals and trace elements, 21 amino acids, simple and complex carbohydrates.
 Yes, all of that packed in what is perhaps the most underrated vegetable ever.

-Kelp supplementation for dogs definitely makes a difference, but it is not magical, you must feed your dog with a nutritious and balanced diet, whether you are feeding raw, home cooked or dry dog food.
+Kelp supplementation for dogs definitely makes a difference, but it is not magical, you must feed your dog with a nutritious and balanced diet, whether you are feeding raw, home-cooked or dry dog food.
 In very simple words: kelp will not fix a shit diet.

 What Forms Is Kelp Available As?

-Kelps, since its popularisation and democratisation in our plates and dog’s bowls, has become more and more accessible.
+Kelps, since its popularisation and democratization in our plates and dog’s bowls, has become more and more accessible.
 It is currently available pretty much everywhere, but the best value for money is to be found on Amazon and the likes.

-Kelp is available as a supplement under various forms, including as powder, tablet, gel, liquid or capsule.
+Kelp is available as a supplement under various forms, including powder, tablet, gel, liquid or capsule.
 And obviously as natural raw kelp.
 Kelp’s most potent form according to nutritionists seems to be the liquid form, as it seems to be absorbed by our body very easily.
 However, the most cost-effective and still very potent solution is to buy your kelp supplement as kelp powder.

-Dosage depends on your dog breed and current diet, check with your veterinarian to avoid too high doses and an excessive iodine intake.
+The dosage depends on your dog breed and current diet, check with your veterinarian to avoid too high doses and excessive iodine intake.
 As a guideline, the maximum daily doses by size are 1/4 teaspoon for small dog breeds, 1/2 teaspoon for medium-sized breeds and a teaspoon for large dogs.
 Seaweed from the US coastlines are not recommended because of the risk of industrial pollution: prefer deep ocean kelp or Norwegian kelp.

 What Are The Best Kelp Supplements For Dogs?

 Thanks to the dynamic of a Western World discovering and enjoying Asian healthy lifestyles, kelp seaweed comes with no shortage nowadays.
-But like with all products, there are ones better than others, pricier than others, and some with a super value for money.
+But like with all products, there are ones better than others, pricier than others, and some with super value for money.